andyfangdz/electron-react-boilerplate/README.md

   - URL is part of your application state.
 It's necessary in web pages because users expect to go back to a particular state via the same URL.
-However, for desktop apps, there's no such requirement in desktop apps.
+However, for desktop apps, there's no such requirement.
+URLs are invisible in electron apps, and is no different than any other state.
 - Flow is not included.
 - Tests are removed.
 - Some reorganizations are made.